 11.1 Monthly RSO Test

-At the conclusion of each month during the Fiscal Year BPA shall perform a monthly RSO test that compares: (1) «Customer Name»’s SOER delivered to serve to its actual Total Retail Load plus loss return schedules to Transmission Services (Slice-to-Load) during each month with (2) «Customer Name»’s RSO for each such month.
+At the conclusion of each month during the Fiscal Year BPA shall perform a Monthly RSO Test that compares: (1) «Customer Name»’s Slice-To-Load during each month with (2) «Customer Name»’s RSO for each such month.

+11.1.1 «Customer Name» shall pass the Monthly RSO Test if either of the following conditions are met:

+(1) If «Customer Name»’s monthly Slice-to-Load is greater than or equal to 85 percent of its RSO for the applicable month, then «Customer Name» passed the Monthly RSO Test; or

+(2) If «Customer Name»’s: (A) monthly Slice-To-Load is less than 85 percent of its RSO for the applicable month, and (B) ASOE for the applicable month is less than 110 percent of its RSO for the applicable month, and (C) monthly Slice-To-Load is greater than 85 percent of its ASOE for the applicable month, then «Customer Name» passed the Monthly RSO Test.

-If «Customer Name»’s monthly Slice-to-Load does not equal or exceed 85 percent of its RSO for the applicable month, then BPA shall apply a monthly RSO test charge and «Customer Name» shall pay such charge.
-BPA shall calculate «Customer Name»’s monthly RSO test charge using one of the following calculations:
+If «Customer Name» does not pass the Monthly RSO Test, then BPA shall apply a Monthly RSO Test failure charge and «Customer Name» shall pay such charge.
+BPA shall calculate «Customer Name»’s Monthly RSO Test failure charge using one of the following calculations:

+(1) If «Customer Name»’s ASOE is greater than 110 percent of its RSO for the applicable month, then BPA shall calculate the Monthly RSO Test failure charge by multiplying the applicable monthly Failed RSO Rate by the difference between 85 percent of «Customer Name»’s RSO and its Slice-to-Load; or

-(1)by multiplying the applicable monthly Failed RSO Rate by the difference between 85 percent of «Customer Name»’s RSO and its Slice-to-Load.
+(2) If «Customer Name»’s ASOE is less than 110 percent of its RSO for the applicable month, then BPA shall calculate the Monthly RSO Test failure charge by multiplying the applicable monthly Failed RSO Rate by the difference between 85 percent of «Customer Name»’s ASOE and its Slice-to-Load.

-BPA shall notify «Customer Name» the results of the monthly RSO test for the preceding calendar month no later than the 20th Business Day of each calendar month.
+11.1.3 BPA shall notify «Customer Name» the results of the monthly RSO test for the preceding calendar month no later than the 20th Business Day of each calendar month.